visionxiang/Potree-WebGL-Point-Cloud-Viewer/README.md

 By PotreeConverter, we will obtain the converted potree-format data, i.e., octree.bin, metadata.json and hierarchy.bin.
 Then, modify one of the examples (html files in Potree/examples/) with the relative path of metadata.json file, see [Potreeconverter](https://github.com/potree/PotreeConverter).

-Thus, we build a python file (`genhtml.py`) to automaticly generate the html files, and a shell script (`porun.sh`) to run the Potreeconverter in docker and genhtml function to produce the converted files and html files.
+Thus, we build a python file (`genhtml.py`) to automaticly generate the html files, and a shell script (`run.sh`) to run the Potreeconverter in docker and genhtml function to produce the converted files and html files.

 Usage:

 ```
-porun.sh: input point cloud data path, output results in potree-1.8/pointclouds
+run.sh: input point cloud data path, output results in potree-1.8/pointclouds
 ./potreeconvert/Potreeconverter input -o output
 genhtml.py: generate html into potree/dataview
 ```